burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 7. member function of a class template
 8. template specialization for which some template parameters are not specified

-That same definitions are acceptable when:
+The same definitions are acceptable when:

 1. They are in different translation units
 2. They are identical token by token